Detailed Explanation of Advanced Settings

 Warning

-Start Block Count and Start Input Frame Count
+Start from Chunk and Start Frame

 As shown in the above figure, a video chunk has 1000 frames.